cerncas/hands-on-lattice-exercises/README.md

 # Hands-On Lattice and Longitudinal Calculations - Python version
-*D. Gamba, A. Latina, A. Poyet, G. Sterbini, V. Ziemann*
+*D. Gamba, A. Latina, T. Prebibaj, A. Poyet, G. Sterbini, V. Ziemann*

-During the [CAS 2022 in Kaunas](https://indico.cern.ch/event/1117526/) (Lithuania), we will be using Python or MATLAB as scripting languages for the Hands-On Lattice Calculation course.
+During the [CAS 2023 in Santa Susanna](https://indico.cern.ch/event/1226773/) (Spain), we will be using Python as scripting languages for the Hands-On Lattice Calculation course.

-This repository contains all material used during the **python** version of the course.
+This repository contains all material used during the the course.
 The repository is based on the material prepared and updated during previous courses by *G. Sterbini, A. Latina, A. Poyet,* CERN and *V. Ziemann,* Uppsala University.

 - [Setup_Instructions.md](./Setup_Instructions.md) contains all information to get ready for the course.
 We kindly ask the student to read this document **before coming** to CAS to **prepare yourself** (and **your laptop**) for the course.